-You will be asked about your symptoms and health history.
+The doctor will ask about your symptoms and health history.
+You may also be asked about any exposure to asbestos.
 A physical exam will be done.
-You may be referred to a health expert.
-A pulmonologist treats the lungs.
-An oncologist treats cancer.
+You may be referred to a doctor who treats the lungs or one who treats cancer.

 The only known way to prevent this cancer is to avoid asbestos and hazardous fibers.